timker/docs/docs/_documentation/TypeScript-Add-ServiceStack-Reference.md

 ### TypeScript Ambient Interface Definitions or Concrete Types

-Use the `ExportAsTypes=true` option to generate non-ambient concrete TypeScript Types.
-This option is enabled at the new `/types/typescript` route so you can get both concrete types and interface definitions at:
+You can get both concrete types and interface definitions for your Services at the following routes:

   - [/types/typescript](http://techstacks.io/types/typescript) - for generating concrete types
   - [/types/typescript.d](http://techstacks.io/types/typescript.d) - for generating ambient interface definitions